apache/thrift/doc/specs/thrift-rpc.md

 ## Compatibility

 A server could automatically determine whether a client talks the binary protocol or the compact protocol by investigating the first byte.
-If the value is `1000 0001` or `0000 0000` (assuming a name shorter then ±16 MB) it is the binary protocol.
+If the value is `1000 0001` or `0000 0000` (assuming a name shorter than ±16 MB) it is the binary protocol.
 When the value is `1000 0010` it is talking the compact protocol.

 ## Framed vs. unframed transport